 With the blazer, Roger Moore wears a thin beige wool jumper with a ribbed polo neck collar, ribbed cuffs and a ribbed hem.
 He wears the jumper untucked.
-The mid grey flannel trousers are cut with a wide, flared leg.
+The light grey woollen flannel trousers are cut with a wide, flared leg.

 The differences between Roger Moore’s clothes and the stuntman’s are: